There’s nothing like experiencing Paris like a local. This guide including the best restaurants, museums and shopping should help you do just that.

 +33 01 42 33 55 10

-This bare bones coffee shop in the Upper Marais also serves Belleville brulerie coffee and a small selection of pastries and granola from cult favorite bakery Emperor Norton.
+This bare-bones coffee shop in the Upper Marais also serves Belleville Brûlerie coffee and a small selection of pastries and granola.

 16 rue Dupetit Thouars

 Pancakes, beans and a crispy hashbrown are just a few of the things you’ll find at this lively breakfast spot in the 10th arrondissement.
-The interior is a modern take on a diner with booths and a large wooden communal table.
+The interior is a French take on the American diner with leather booths, industrial fixtures and a distressed white brick wall.
 The hip, bilingual wait staff is extremely friendly.

 54 rue du Faubourg St. Honoré